ITV/scala-pact/README.md

 Scala-Pact is intended for Scala developers who are looking for a better way to manage the HTTP contracts between their services.

+If you are just starting out on your pact journey in scala, we recommend checking out [pact4s](https://github.com/jbwheatley/pact4s).
+This is built directly on top of pact-jvm, and provides support for writing and verifying contracts using [scalaTest](https://github.com/scalatest/scalatest), [weaver-test](https://github.com/disneystreaming/weaver-test), and [munit-cats-effect-3](https://github.com/typelevel/munit-cats-effect).

 ## Latest version is 3.3.1

 Scala-Pact currently only supports [v2 of the pact specification](https://github.com/pact-foundation/pact-specification/tree/version-2).
 Support for v3 is a future goal of the project.